 Keswick's local lake is only a ten minute walk from the centre of town.
 To its west rise the fells of Cat Bells.
 To the east is the fantastic viewpoint of Friar's Crag, jutting into the lake.
 And its southern foot is the entrance to the beautiful Borrowdale valley.

-You can walk the eight miles around the lake - check out Around Derwentwater Walk (PDF).
+You can walk the eight miles around the lake - check out the Derwentwater Walk leaflet.
 Or take a 50 minute round the lake cruise on Keswick Launch (opens in new window).
 There are seven landing stages.

 This town is packed with outdoor equipment shops and boutiques.
 It's a short walk to the Theatre by the Lake and banks of Derwentwater, just south of the town.